kubermatic/docs/content/kubermatic/v2.14/installation/add_seed_cluster_ee/_index.en.md

 You will add the **master cluster** as the **seed cluster**

 Make sure the kubeconfig contains static, long-lived credentials.
 Some cloud providers use custom authentication providers (like GKE using `gcloud` and EKS using `aws-iam-authenticator`).
-Those will not work in Kubermatic’s usecase because the required tools are not installed inside the cluster environment.
+Those will not work in KKP’s usecase because the required tools are not installed inside the cluster environment.

 You can follow the template below or use the yaml file inside the examples folder of the tarball.